 Look no further than these restaurants in Dallas for date night and special celebrations.
-Some of these fancy, Michelin star worthy, Dallas Restaurants have hosted guests like Margaret Thatcher, heads of states, presidents, pop icons like Usher and Sir Elton John.
+Some of these fancy, Michelin star worthy, fine dining Dallas Restaurants have hosted guests like Margaret Thatcher, heads of states, presidents, pop icons like Usher and Sir Elton John.
 Book a table at one of these iconic Dallas restaurants for that special anniversary, milestone birthday, Valentine’s day, a celebratory meal or just for a special evening out.
 Some of these legendary restaurants even have a separate menu for vegetarians, so even if you have diet restrictions you can still enjoy a nice romantic dinner in Dallas!

 We have lived in Dallas for over 20 years and celebrated many special events and milestones in some of these beautiful Dallas restaurants.
 But I rarely take a DSLR out when going out for dinner, so I apologize if the photos are not of the greatest quality.
 As always all photos and opinions are our own.